Clarifai CLI

 clarifai login

-The clarifai login command will prompt you to enter your Clarifai PAT and user ID.
-The PAT input field is hidden for security purposes — simply paste the value and press Enter.
+The clarifai login command will prompt you to enter your Clarifai user ID and PAT.
+The PAT input field is masked for security purposes — simply paste the value and press Enter.

 Example